Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Network anomaly detection

 \subsubsection{Bayesian networks}

 A Bayesian network (BN) is a directed acyclic graph in which the nodes are the variables and the vertices represent the direct influences among the variables and their parent nodes \citep{Pearl_BN}.
 These influences are measured through the conditional probabilities and hence the model is completely characterised by them.
 For cyber security research purposes, BN's have been mainly used for intrusion detection.
-It is commonly argued that BN's yield robust models able to capture more realistic scenarios \citep{Frigault}.
-This is mainly due to the fact that BN's can directly model the combined effects of the vulnerabilities, contrary to other models where individual vulnerabilities are measured and then aggregated.
+It is commonly argued that BN's yield robust models able to capture more realistic scenarios since they can directly model the combined effects of the vulnerabilities, contrary to other models where individual vulnerabilities are measured and then aggregated \citep{Frigault}.
 In \cite{Kruegel} it was also discussed that using BN's might reduce the number of false positives that other anomaly detection models usually face.

 One of the first approaches to intrusion detection through BN's can be found in \cite{valdes}, where the authors developed the eBayes TCP model in order to analyse temporally contiguous bursts of traffic at periodic intervals.
 In this model, the root node is the (unobserved) session class and the child nodes different (observed) variables, such as number of unique ports, service distribution and event intensity.
 At each interval the idea is to know if an attack is taking place and the session class is assumed to propagate as a discrete Markov chain through the intervals.
 A similar approach for network packet traces can be found in \cite{shelton}, where a time continuous Markov chain is used instead.
 Other approaches for intrusion detection can be found in \cite{Kruegel}, where BN's are used to classify events as \textit{normal} or \textit{anomalous}, and in \cite{pauwels}, where the authors made an extension of dynamic Bayesian networks in order to model and detect anomalies on log files within the context of Business Processes, which are series of structured activities in order to perform a task.